Learning and Type Compatibility in Signaling Games: The Aggregate Sender and Receiver Responses

 Therefore, type $\theta^{'}$ holds the same posterior over the receiver's reaction to signals $s^{'}$ and $s^{''}$ at period $t^{*}-1$ as type $\theta^{''}$ does at period $T_{K+1}^{\theta^{''}}-1$.
-As in the base case, we can invoke Theorem \ref{prop:index} to show that it is impossible for $\theta^{'}$ to play $s^{''}$ in period $t^{*}$ while $\theta^{''}$ plays $s^{'}$ in period $T_{K+1}^{\theta^{''}}$.
+As in the base case, we can invoke Theorem \ref{thm:index} to show that it is impossible for $\theta^{'}$ to play $s^{''}$ in period $t^{*}$ while $\theta^{''}$ plays $s^{'}$ in period $T_{K+1}^{\theta^{''}}$.
 This shows \texttt{statement $j$ }is true for every $j$ by induction. \end{proof}

-\section{The Aggregate Receiver Response}
+\subsection{The Aggregate Receiver Response}

-Each newborn receiver thinks he is facing a fixed but unknown aggregate sender behavior strategy $\pi_{1}$, with belief over $\pi_{1}$ given by his regular prior $g_{2}$.
-He thinks that each period a sender type $\theta$ is drawn according to $\lambda$, and then this type $\theta$ sends a signal according to $\pi_{1}(\cdot|\theta)$.
+We now turn to the receivers' problem.
+Each new receiver thinks he is facing a fixed but unknown aggregate sender behavior strategy $\pi_{1}$, with belief over $\pi_{1}$ given by his regular prior $g_{2}$.
 To maximize his expected utility, the receiver must learn to infer the type of the sender from the signal, using his personal experience.

-Unlike the senders whose optimal policy may involve experimentation, the receivers' problem only involves passive learning.
+Unlike the senders whose optimal policies may involve experimentation, the receivers' problem only involves passive learning.
 Since the receiver observes the same information in a match regardless of his action, the optimal policy $\sigma_{2}(y_{2})$ simply best responds to the posterior belief induced by history $y_{2}$. \begin{defn} The \emph{one-period-forward map for receivers} $f_{2}:\Delta(Y_{2})\times\Pi_{1}\to\Delta(Y_{2})$ is